rchain/architecture-docs/introduction/architecture-overview.rst

 **Storage** is via MongoDB, a key-value datastore.
 The primary in-memory data structure is a radix tree (trie).

-**Data Abastraction Layer** provides monadic access to data and other nodes consistently, as if they were local.
+**Data Abstraction Layer** provides monadic access to data and other nodes consistently, as if they were local.
 This layer is an evolution of the SpecialK technology (including its decentralized content delivery, key-value database, inter-node messaging, and data access patterns).
 This layer is being implemented in Rholang, and so it relies on the RhoVM-EE and Rholang’s **Foreign Function Interface** to access P2P Communication and Storage.

 **Consensus** (Casper Proof-of-Stake validation/consensus Protocol) assures node consensus on the state of each blockchain.